sh4dowb/HackerExperience-Python-Bot/README.md

 This tool can;

--Clear logs
+   - Clear logs
--Upload & run virus
+   - Upload & run virus
--Transfer money
+   - Transfer money
--Parse IPs
+   - Parse IPs
--Parse bank accounts
+   - Parse bank accounts

 and some functions like clearing logs after doing these things, cracking server automatically, reads config from config.txt, etc..